 Serial number 2125/.
 Is in very fine to excellent condition, with much blue to its barrel and ‘Thuer’cylinder.
 There are also faint case-colours to the frame, loading lever and hammer.
 The brass back-strap and trigger-guard retains most of their original silver-plating.
 The cylinder scene is about 98% strong with ‘COLTS PATENT without the serial number.
 Often, conversion cylinders are left un-numbered.
 The action is in good working order, with a mint 10/10 bright bore.

 Accessories include four very rare component parts associated with the ‘Thuer’ conversion.
-There is a empty five hundred count lacquered primer tin, with an orange label that reads ‘ELEY BROS, London.’ around the circumference.
+A large tin to hold 50 “Thuer” cartridges, without its label.
+There is an empty five hundred count lacquered primer tin, with an orange label that reads ‘ELEY BROS, London.’ around the circumference.
 In the centre it reads ‘500 WATERPROOF / Percussion Caps / FOR / CENRAL-FIRE / BREECH-LOADING / CASES’.
 There is also an empty 250 count similar primer tin.
 Also a .36 bullet mould with sprue-cutter, stamped ‘COLTS / PATENT’, to cast one conical and one round lead ball, a L-shaped iron nipple key and a pewter oil bottle, stamped on the base ‘JAMES DIXON/ & SONS/ SHEFFIELD’.
-Metal pleaning rod with domed head.
+Metal cleaning rod with domed head.
 There is also a smaller pewter oil bottle manufactured by ‘C. & J.W / HAWKSLEY The case and accessories are all in fine condition.

 A fine and rare casing of an early British proofed Colt Hartford-London ‘Thuer’1851 Navy revolver with very interesting historical provenance that requires more research.